Manchester Grammar School

-The Manchester Grammar School (MGS) in Manchester, England, is the largest independent day school for boys in the United Kingdom.
-Founded in 1515 as a free grammar school next to Manchester Parish Church, it moved in 1931 to its present site at Rusholme.
+Originally named 'The Manchester Free Grammar School for Lancashire Boys', The Manchester Grammar School was founded by Hugh Oldham in 1515 adjacent to Manchester Parish Church as a free grammar school and as the first school in Manchester.
+The school grounds slowly expanded for over 400 years until 1931, when the school successfully raised a sum to move its premises from a now over-crowded site in the centre of Manchester to its much larger present site at Rusholme.
 In accordance with its founder's wishes, MGS remains a predominantly academic school and belongs to the Headmasters' and Headmistresses' Conference.

 In the post-war period, MGS was a direct-grant grammar school.
 It chose to become an independent school in 1976 after the Labour government abolished the Direct Grant System.
-Fees for 2022–2023 were £13,980 per annum.
+Fees for 2023–2024 were £15,180 per annum.